 Your first task is to pick a project topic.
-If you're looking for project ideas, please come to project office hours, and we'd be happy to brainstorm and suggest some project ideas.
-In the meantime, here are some suggestions that might also help.
+If you're looking for project ideas, please come to office hours, and we'd be happy to brainstorm and suggest some project ideas.

 Most students do one of three kinds of projects:

 Many fantastic class projects come from students picking either an application area that they're interested in, or picking some subfield of machine learning that they want to explore more.
 So, pick something that you can get excited and passionate about!
 Be brave rather than timid, and do feel free to propose ambitious things that you're excited about.
 (Just be sure to ask us for help if you're uncertain how to best get started.)
 Alternatively, if you're already working on a research or industry project that machine learning might apply to, then you may already have a great project idea.

 A very good CS229 project will be a publishable or nearly-publishable piece of work.
 Each year, some number of students continue working on their projects after completing CS229, submitting their work to a conferences or journals.
 Thus, for inspiration, you might also look at some recent machine learning research papers.
 Two of the main machine learning conferences are ICML and NeurIPS.
 You can find papers from the recent ICML https://icml.cc/Conferences/2020/Schedule and NeurIPS conference https://neurips.cc/Conferences/2020/Schedule.
 Finally, looking at class projects from previous years is a good way to get ideas.